Letterpress Business Cards

 Can I have a full bleed Letterpress design?

-We can letterpress designs with full bleed (print to the edge); however, it is highly recommended to avoid this for full covered backgrounds.
-Letterpressing areas with large ink coverage will appear blotchy and you may receive a File Error about this from our Prepress team.
+We can produce letterpress designs with full bleed (print to the edge); however, it is highly recommended to avoid full ink coverage on backgrounds.
+Letterpress Printing areas with large ink coverage may appear spotted or blotchy and you may receive a File Error about this from our Prepress team.

 You may request a Custom Print Quote and submit your files to see if they will be suitable for Letterpress.